codingbanana/FlowMon_drift/ICWMM2018/fullarticle_ICWMM2018.md

 3. EDM takes a non-parametric approach, meaning the model will adapt to the data's underlying distribution, and therefore can detect when distribution changes;
 4. EDM is fast, as it uses interval trees to efficiently approximate the median.

-EDM is a novel statistical technique that employes energy statistics (E-divisive) to detect divergence of means.
+EDM is a novel statistical technique that employs energy statistics (E-divisive) to detect divergence of means.
 The idea of energy statistics is to compare the distances of means of two random variables contained within a larger time series.

 The e-divisive method recursively partitions a time series and uses a permutation test to determine change points, but it is computationally intensive.

 In addition, EDM is non-parametric.
 This is important since the distribution of production data seldom (if at all) follows the commonly assumed normal distribution or any other widely accepted model.

-E-divisive is a non-parameteric method, and in general can also be used to detect change in distribution.
+E-divisive is a non-parametric method, and in general can also be used to detect change in distribution.
 To be robust against the presence of anomalies, EDM uses the rolling median as a local smoother to the raw data.

 The significance of the breakout is determined by permutation test, where data from the two time series are permutated a finite number of times.